 1. Introduction

 We demonstrate an approach to studying historical relatedness of sign languages that can help with recognizing and measuring lexical similarity across sign languages.
 We ask what it means to see “sameness” in movement by focusing on nonarbitrary form/meaning relationships and biomechanics.
-Nonarbitrariness here is an umbrella term for what is known in the literature as iconic, depictive, associative, and mimetic.
+“Nonarbitrariness” here is an umbrella term for what is known in the literature as iconic, depictive, associative and mimetic.
 The term is chosen to help the reader keep in mind that the basic tenet of arbitrariness in investigations of spoken language histories is not assumed here.
 We outline a range of principles operative in sign languages that are biomechanical and pertain to the drive for ease of articulation.
 These principles can serve as metrics for determining similarity/sameness of movement in sign languages.

-§2 offers a brief overview of issues that complicate the diachronic study of sign languages. §3 outlines characteristics of movement in signs that we will rely on.
-In §4, we exemplify how nonarbitrariness is important to recognizing potential cognates and we exemplify the biomechanical principles outlined in §3 with lexical items from an old sign language and its modern daughters.
+Section 2 offers a brief overview of issues that complicate the diachronic study of sign languages.
+Section 3 outlines characteristics of movement in signs that we will rely on.
+In §4, we exemplify how nonarbitrariness is important to recognizing potential cognates, and we exemplify the biomechanical principles outlined in §3 with lexical items from an old sign language (Old French Sign Language) and its modern daughters (including American, Italian, ...).
 Our conclusions are in §5.

 2. Issues that complicate the historical study of sign languages